-The goals of the MSN program are to prepare:
+The goals of the M.S.N. program are to prepare:

-- Students for advanced practice roles, including nurse-midwives, nurse practitioners, informaticists, and nurse managers who have expertise and advanced knowledge in a specialty area and can function in complex situations either independently or collaboratively with health care team members; - 2.
-Seekers of new knowledge by means of critical thinking, creative reasoning, and scientific investigation in relation to nursing practice and nursing science;

-- 3. Disseminators of nursing knowledge and research to consumers and professionals; - 4.
-Leaders capable of determining effective strategies that stimulate change within the profession and that lead to a more effective management of the health care delivery system. - 5.
+- Students for advanced practice roles, including nurse-midwives, nurse practitioners, nurse informaticists, and nurse managers who have expertise and advanced knowledge in a specialty area and can function in complex situations either independently or collaboratively with health care team members; - 2.
+Seekers of new knowledge by means of critical thinking, creative reasoning, and scientific investigation in relation to nursing practice and nursing science; - 3.
+Disseminators of nursing knowledge and research to consumers and professionals; - Leaders capable of determining effective strategies that stimulate change within the profession and that lead to a more effective management of the health care delivery system; - 5.
 Decision-makers who utilize advanced knowledge and consider ethical principles in serving the needs of individuals and society; and - 6.
 Students who possess the foundation for doctoral education.

-All students are expected to meet the above program goals whether they enter the MSN program with a BSN or through the three-semester Pre-Specialty component.
-Students who enter through the Pre-Specialty program, however, must also meet transitional objectives upon completion of the three semesters of Pre-Specialty nursing courses.
+All students are expected to meet the above program goals whether they enter the M.S.N. program with a B.S.N. or with a degree other than nursing.
+Students who must complete the Pre-Specialty component of the program, however, must also meet transitional objectives upon completion of the three semesters of Pre-Specialty nursing courses.